 Starting off as a modest production house and staging two of the Bard's plays around two decades ago, the Orlando Shakespeare Theater today has a permanent house to feature an entire catalog of Shakespeare's works.
-The 50,000 square foot complex houses various theaters with a seating capacity of 300.
+The 50,000 square foot complex houses various theaters.
 Aside from staging the works of the Bard through 29 in-house productions, adaptations of prominent books are also undertaken such as Robinson Crusoe, A Christmas Carol, Dracula and Frankenstein.

 This sculpture collection is housed in a Mediterranean-style building that served as home to the renowned Czechoslovakian sculptor from 1949 until his death in 1961.
 Prior to his Florida retirement, Polasek had served more than 35 years as chair of the Chicago Art Institute's sculpture department.
 Visitors can stroll through three galleries and a three-acre sculpture garden, gazing on the master's paintings and his classical sculptures.
 The latter are heroic in style, chiseled with an attention to muscle and sinew reminiscent of Michelangelo's works.

-While it shot to fame with the conglomeration of Disney-inspired parks that lay scattered across its greater limits, Orlando has also always packed in a diverse range of sights and experiences that have nothing to do with mass symbols of cartoonery.
+While renowned for the conglomeration of Disney-inspired parks that lay scattered across its greater limits, Orlando has also always packed in a diverse range of sights and experiences apart from its animation-inclined wonders.
 Surrounded by lakes, Orlando has seldom rested on its Disney-driven laurels, and instead built an enriching cultural hub around the tenets of history, art and music.
 Downtown Orlando is a captivating mix of history and culture, replete with quiet, leafy avenues that are dotted with independent boutiques and shops, an array of art museums and galleries, and concert and theater venues that offer some of the best entertainment.
 It is also packed to the brim with an eclectic range of bars, cafes and restaurants that differ from one another in terms of budget and cuisine, as well as streets that come alive during festival season.
 After the star-studded allure of Orlando's Disney parks unravels, travelers typically find solace in this versatile city's quieter core.

 Dr. Phillips Center for the Performing Arts is one of the major events centers in the city established in the year 2011.
 It was built in the under the guidance of the renowned architect Barton Myers.
 It has spaces like Walt Disney Theater, Steinmetz Hall, DeVos Family Room and the Alexis & Jim Pugh Theater, all of which are well-equipped with modern light and sound installations.
 If you are a lover of performing arts then do visit this place while in the city.